YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 The Instance Freeze mechanism provides an option to stop all updates on the region(s) of an instance as soon as a process encounters an error while writing to a journal or database file.
 This mechanism safeguards application data from a possible system crash after such an error.

 The environment variable gtm_custom_errors specifies the complete path to the file that contains a list of errors that should automatically stop all updates on the region(s) of an instance.
-The error list comprises of error mnemonics (one per line and in capital letters) from the Message and Recovery Guide.
-The YottaDB distribution kits include a custom_errors_sample.txt file which can be used as a target for the gtm_custom_errors environment variable.
+The error list comprises of error mnemonics (one per line and in capital letters) from the `Messages and Recovery Procedures Manual <https://docs.yottadb.com/MessageRecovery/index.html>`_.

 MUPIP REPLIC -SOURCE -JNLPOOL -SHOW displays whether the custom errors file is loaded.